Feeling that mid- to late-afternoon lull where your energy levels drop and all you can think about is that second (or third) cup of coffee?

-We here at Tone It Up admit to loving espresso, but having caffeine during that 3 p.m. slump can mess with your sleep, promoting an endless cycle of fatigue that leaves you crawling back to the French press.
+We love espresso, but having caffeine during that 3 p.m. slump can mess with your sleep, promoting an endless cycle of fatigue that leaves you crawling back to the French press.

 Happily, there are other ways to reinvigorate your energy levels.
-If you can’t take a few minutes to nap in the break room, try one of the solutions below to get the pep back in your step
+Try one of the solutions below to get the pep back in your step!

 1. Take a Walk Outside

 Walking increases blood flow and oxygenation throughout your body, causing you to become more alert.